IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 YANG module of {{!RFC8346}}, which augments the Base Network Topology Model;

-- the packet TE Topology Mode, defined in the "ietf-te-topology-packet" YANG module of {{!I-D.ietf-teas-yang-l3-te-topo}}, which augments the generic TE
+- the Packet TE Topology Mode, defined in the "ietf-te-topology-packet" YANG module of {{!I-D.ietf-teas-yang-l3-te-topo}}, which augments the generic TE
 Topology Model;

-- The MPLS-TE Topology Model, defined in the "ietf-te-mpls-topology" YANG module of {{!I-D.busizheng-teas-yang-te-mpls-topology}}, which augments the TE Packet Topology Model with or without the L3 TE Topology Model, defined in "ietf-l3-te-topology" YANG module of {{!I-D.ietf-teas-yang-l3-te-topo}};
+- The MPLS-TE Topology Model, defined in the "ietf-te-mpls-topology" YANG module of {{!I-D.ietf-teas-yang-te-mpls-topology}}, which augments the TE Packet Topology Model with or without the L3 TE Topology Model, defined in "ietf-l3-te-topology" YANG module of {{!I-D.ietf-teas-yang-l3-te-topo}};